AdrianSchlegel2/intaFollowerBot/README.md

 # intaFollowerBot
- This Bot automatically follows all people of another account
+ This Bot automatically follows all people of another account.
+Just enter all your instagram credentials and the account of which followers you want to follow and you are good to go. **(Please Note that your account could be temporary banned and that all delays in the code should be left as they are, as to not seem like a bot.
+This bot is also not allowed to be used to get followers in any ways as stated in the facebook guidelines).** I used the selenium webdriver module to build this application.